-Black Magic Pocket 4K Waterproof Camera Housing from Nauticam VB
+Black Magic Pocket 4K Waterproof Camera Housing Nauticam

-Black Magic Pocket Cam handheld 4K digital Underwater camera Housing from Nauticam
+Black Magic Pocket Cam 4K digital Underwater camera Housing from Nauticam

 - • Full size HDMI with clean 10-Bit Output

 - • 3D LUT compatible – whether just for monitoring or baked into the footage as well

 - • 4 built in mics and mini-XLR audio input with 48V phantom power

 - • 4th Generation Black Magic Color Scie

 Recommended Accessories: Hollywood Divers Voightlander 10.5 MM Lens Control Package.

 Number One Lens Port Package for Black Magic 4K pocket Cinema Camera is the Olympus Pro 7-14 MM 2.8